BranchBit/AsyncDispatcherBundle/README.md

 ### Step 1: Download BBITAsyncDispatcherBundle using composer

-Add BBITAsyncDispatcherBundle in your composer.json:
+Add BBITAsyncDispatcherBundle in your composer.json: (use the latest stable, NOT dev-master)

 ```js
 {